Property chain

 3. Local authority search times

-Solicitors are at the mercy of local councils.
-Some councils return searches in 48 hours; others, particularly in busy metropolitan areas, can take 6 weeks or more.
-And there’s very little you can do about that.
+Solicitors are often at the mercy of local councils.
+While some councils return searches within 48 hours, it is not uncommon for others, particularly in busy metropolitan areas, to take 6 weeks or more.
+And the unfortunate reality is that there is very little you or your solicitor can do about this besides patiently waiting.

 4. Survey results

-If a survey uncovers damp, subsidence, or a roof in need of repair (for example, but there are many other factors that a survey can uncover), the sale can stall.
-The buyer may need to get specialist quotes, or the lender might choose to retain part of the mortgage until the work is done, which adds a significant amount of time to the ‘enquiries’ stage.
+If a survey uncovers damp, subsidence, or a roof that needs to be repaired (as an example – there are many other problems that a survey can uncover), the sale can stall.
+The buyer may need to then go out and get quotes from specialist contractors, or the lender might choose to retain part of the mortgage until the work is done, which can significantly delay the entire sale process.

 Can you speed up a chain-free sale?